sopra-fs23-group-27/sopra-fs23-group-27-client/README.md

 # FlagMania Client Application - SoPra FS23 - Group 27

 ## Introduction and Motivation
 Welcome to FlagMania, the ultimate game that will put your knowledge of flags to the test!
 Are you ready to embark on an exciting journey around the world and showcase your flag recognition skills?
-Get ready to dive into two thrilling modes: Basic Game and Public Game.
+Get ready to dive into two thrilling modes: Basic Game and Advanced Game.

 In the Basic Game mode, we've carefully curated a series of challenging flag-based questions for you.
 Guess the flags of different countries based on our preselected options and see how many correct answers you can rack up!
 This mode is perfect for sharpening your flag identification abilities, learning about various countries, and competing against your friends to achieve the highest score.

-But wait, if you're feeling extra adventurous and want to take your flag-guessing skills to the next level, then the Public Game mode is your ultimate destination!
+But wait, if you're feeling extra adventurous and want to take your flag-guessing skills to the next level, then the Advanced Game mode is your ultimate destination!
 This mode provides you with a free submission form, where you can submit your guesses, allowing you to put your knowledge to the ultimate test.
 No limitations, no restrictions!
 Simply submit your best guess for each flag and let your intuition and expertise guide you to victory.
 Challenge yourself to recognize flags from every corner of the globe and prove that you are a true flag connoisseur.

 Whether you're a beginner or a dedicated flag enthusiast, FlagMania offers an immersive and entertaining experience that will keep you engaged for hours.
 With its user-friendly interface and diverse range of flags from all over the world, this game is the perfect choice to expand your cultural knowledge and become a master at identifying flags.